-With a Master's degree in Mechanical Engineering from Bristol University, Katharine has a particular interest in the electronic, computer technology and engineering sectors.
+With a Master's degree in Mechanical Engineering from the University of Bristol, Katharine has a particular interest in the electronic, computer technology and engineering sectors.
 Many of the patent actions which she has been involved in over the years concern standard essential patents and patent pools, and she is therefore experienced in dealing with the patent and competition law issues raised in such cases.
+She is also experienced in designing and implementing European-wide protection and enforcement strategies based on trade marks and designs.